submerged-in-matrix/silicon-qe-dft/README.md

 # Electronic Structure analysis of Si using DFT (Quantum ESPRESSO, PBE)!
 This project aims at proving the claimed underestimation of PBE exchange correlation functional in calculating the observable 'band-gap'.
-## Objective
+## Objectives

 Perform a complete Density Functional Theory (DFT) workflow for bulk silicon to:

 - obtain the electronic ground state
 - optimize the crystal structure
 - compute band structure and density of states (DOS)
 - extract and interpret the band gap